 - Billy Thatcher from morphE has been kidnapped from his successful reality TV show while training for the oncoming Chess World Championship.
 He is forced to fight an idiot college kid in a battle to the death and is nearly killed by him before awakening as an Obrimos mage.
 His captor flirts with him relentlessly and downplays his objections to the situation.
 He barely sleeps because of a nightmare about his fingers being cut off and stuffed in his mouth.
 He cannot remember the last time he had anything to eat or drink...
 And then Amical refuses to let him read a newspaper.

 - Played for Laughs when Brows Held High reviewed A Serbian Film.

-- Eventually cause Arthéon to lose it in the season 4 finale of Noob.
+- Happens when Arthéon ends up losing it in the Season 4 finale of Noob.

 - In To Boldly Flee, 8-Bit Mickey has been abducted (again) by The Nostalgia Critic and roped into yet another wacky adventure.
 However, it isn't until a minor villain, Lame R. Prick, starts making short jokes that Mickey snaps and shoves Prick's head into a weed wacker.

 - Speaking of The Nostalgia Critic, the title character can get very annoyed by a movie and it will usually be a stupid line or action that sets him off on one of his trademark tirades.

 - Fred Clark, the author of the Slacktivist blog, has a distinct tendency to get pissed off when the Left Behind "books" trumpet their fidelity to Biblical literalism.
 Sixty pages into Tribulation Force, for example, there is actually a picture of a page of that novel torn out, screwed up and unfolded so you can see what it is, accompanied by a rant.